 The IDP is a strategic plan for the development of the municipality.
 It allows us as a municipality to continuously plan ahead, work and deliver the services we are responsible for.
 The IDP creates the framework within which the municipality will fulfil its mandate and apply its budget.
-It allows us to do short, medium- and long-term planning for our entire municipal area, in the short term it assists in addressing issues or challenges that may be resolved within the relevant term of office while at the same time it provides space for the long-term development of the area in an Integrated and coordinated manner.
+It allows us to do short-, medium- and long-term planning for our entire municipal area, in the short term it assists in addressing issues or challenges that may be resolved within the relevant term of office while at the same time it provides space for the longterm development of the area in an Integrated and coordinated manner.
 The Municipal Finance Act (MFMA) of 2003, chapter 4 section 16, subsection 2, further directs Municipalities to table the final Integrated Development Plan as well as the final Budget before Council on or before the end of the financial year.

-The IDP public participation engagements took place in 5 wards out of 6 wards in Kgatelopele Local Municipality.
-Due to challenges faced with minimal attendance in ward 1, the IDP engagement could not sit.
 Although much still needs to be done to alleviate the standard of living in order to create an environment that is conducive to economic growth in our community.
 The Mayoral Cleaning Project is continuing to employ young people from the community on the basis of a 6-month contract to 40 participants.
 With regards to skills development, we had various trainings that took place to name a few.
 The NARYSEC programme is one of Agriculture Land Reform and Rural Development 's contribution towards alleviating the high unemployment levels amongst young people in rural areas (National Rural Youth Service Corp) currently 3 participants were recruited for this training in Electrical Engineering field; the Municipality through the LED office offered opportunity to 6 community members 6 beneficiaries per ward to obtain a Driver's License; DICLA training is currently underway 100 participants was recruited to do training in ECD, Plant, Animal production and Poultry; Aluminium Fabrication is a Youth Skills programme in the Northern Cape, from Kgatelopele area 5 participants benefited from this training opportunity.
 Furthermore, from our Local Health Facility a full time Doctor has been appointed.